 - LeapFrog: The LeapFrog LeapStart program can help kids learn basic reading skills that they can continue to build off of throughout their academic career.
 The on-screen animations and colorful illustrations will keep your kids engaged and motivated to read.

-- Library programs: Many libraries host free reading programs for new readers style=”font-weight: 400;”>.
+- Library programs: Many libraries host free reading programs for new readers<span style=”font-weight: 400;”>.
 If you want to enroll in a reading program, contact your local library to learn more about their program.
 Participating in this program is a great way for your child to meet other kids who are experiencing the same reading struggles.

 How Do You Start A Reading Program?